iTwin/itwinjs-core/docs/presentation/Content/ContentModifier.md

 ### Attribute: `propertyCategories`

 Specifications for [custom categories](./PropertyCategorySpecification.md).
-Simply defining the categories does nothing - they have to be referenced from [PropertySpecification]($presentation-common) defined in [propertyOverrides](#attribute-propertyoverrides) by `id`.
+Simply defining the categories does nothing - they have to be referenced from [property specification](./PropertySpecification.md) defined in [propertyOverrides](#attribute-propertyoverrides) by `id`.

 |                   |                                                                         |
 | ----------------- | ----------------------------------------------------------------------- |